shuding/legid/README.md

 The generated ID consists of a random data buffer with its SHA-1 hash.
 These 2 parts are mixed together at odd and even positions, respectively, and then converted to a custom alphabet (A-Z, a-z, 0-9).
-All SHA-1 hashes are salted with a prefix to prevent rainbow table attacks.
+The SHA-1 hash is salted with a prefix to prevent rainbow table attacks.

 The reversed process is used to verify the ID.

-This means that if a malicious user tries to generate an ID with a specific value, let’s say `"admin"`, they need to ensure that `SHA1(salt + "di")` starts with `"amn"` so the mixed ID would be `"admin"`.
+This means that if a malicious user tries to generate an ID with a specific value, let’s say `"admin"`, conceptually they need to ensure that `SHA1(salt + "di")` starts with `"amn"` so the mixed ID would be `"admin"`.
 This is very unlikely to happen, at least not with a reasonable amount of effort.

 ## Note